artprofi91/Modern-React-and-Redux/README.md

 # Modern React with Redux

-I was developing web applications with Angular for the last couple years and with this repo I decided to refresh my knowledge with React and Redux.
+I was developing web applications with Angular for the last couple years and with this repo I decided to refresh my knowledge of React and Redux.

 ## Seasons Project